 Compensation and The Form 990

-Compensation is more important now than ever before.
 In order to properly complete your IRS Form 990 and ensure your salary levels are in keeping with other nonprofits in your region and your state, C4NPR encourages you to take part in the semi-annual Nonprofit Salary Survey/Compensation & Benefits Survey, given in partnership with OANO (Ohio Association of Nonprofit Organizations).
-If you are subscribed to the C4NPR enewsletter, you will automatically be invited to participate.
+If you are subscribed to the C4NPR E-News, you will automatically be invited to participate.
 Participants in the survey receive a free copy of the survey report from OANO to use in your 990.
 Click here for more information.

 Compensation in the Nonprofit Context – the presentation provides great information including legal compliance info regarding CEOs and other nonprofit staff.
 From our friends at CompassPoint.org with the help of NOLO and Blue Avocado.